MichaelVasile/ritcovid/README.md

 - Make it more efficient in scraping data
 - Have actual data persistence using sqlite3
 - Use Matplotlib to create graphs
-- Be able to be dynamically bound to specific channels without having to hard code channel numbers.
+- Be able to be dynamically bound to specific channels without having to hard code channel numbers

 ## Interested in contributing or adding this to your server?